dokterbob/django-postnl-checkout/README.rst

 Compatibility
 =============
-Tested to work with Django 1.4, 1.5 and 1.6 and Python 2.6 as well as 2.7.
+Tested to work with Django 1.4, 1.5 and 1.6 and Python 2.7.

 Requirements
 ============